alexhudspith/imgstitch/README.md

-    -h, --help                     Print this help message and exit -V, --version                  Print the version number and exit -o FILE, --output FILE         Stitched output file, or '-' for standard output (default: out.png) -v, --verbose                  Print messages about progress
+    -h, --help                     Print this help message and exit -V, --version                  Print the version number and exit --show                         Show the output file using the default application -o FILE, --output FILE         Stitched output file, or '-' for standard output (default: out.png) -v, --verbose                  Print messages about progress
-    --crop-header-height HEIGHT    Exclude first HEIGHT pixels from each image (default: 0) --crop-first, --no-crop-first  Crop/don't crop header from first image when using --crop-header-height (default: True)
+    --crop-header-height HEIGHT    Exclude first HEIGHT pixels from each image (default: 0) --crop-first, --no-crop-first  Crop (default) or don't crop header from first image when using --crop-header-height

 ## Known Limitations